hal9ai/hal9/website/learn/concepts/llm.md

 However, using standard (feedforward) DNN turns out to create predictions that are not that useful.
 For example, if we were to use the prompt "Rose is the Queen.
 Who is the King's wife?"
 We would likely get a response like "The Queen"; or even worse, an hallucination like "Queen Elizabeth" seen in the training text.

 To solve that problem, variations to DNNs were explored like Recursive Neural Networks (RNNs), Long-Short Term Memory (LSTM) DNNs, and the like.
-Those showed improvements but it was not until the **transformer** was presented in the [Attention Is All You Need](https://arxiv.org/abs/1706.03762) paper.
+Those showed improvements but significant progress was not achieved until the **transformer** was presented in the [Attention Is All You Need](https://arxiv.org/abs/1706.03762) paper.

 <center><a href="https://arxiv.org/abd/1706.03762"><img src={Transformer} style={{width: 380}} /></a></center>